I. Match the words and their transcriptions. Two transcriptions are extra.

 Incorrect Answers: 0

 IX - XIII.
 There are five books and a list of events from each one.
 Match every book with two events.
-Two events are excess.
+Two events are extra.

 Pride and Prejudice: